-Applicants for licensure shall possess a doctoral degree in psychology from a regionally accredited institution of higher education or from a Canadian university that is provincially or territorially chartered.
+Applicants for licensure as a psychologist shall possess a doctoral degree in psychology from a regionally accredited institution of higher education or from a Canadian university that is provincially or territorially chartered.
 The degree shall be obtained from a recognized program of graduate study in psychology as defined by the rules and regulations of the Board.

-Applicants for licensure shall have completed a doctoral program in psychology that is accredited by the American Psychological Association (APA) or Canadian Psychological Association (CPA) or where APA or CPA program accreditation does not exist for that area of professional psychology, then the applicant must show that his or her doctoral program in psychology meets all of the following requirements:
+Applicants for licensure shall have completed a doctoral program in psychology that is accredited by the American Psychological Association (APA) or Canadian Psychological Association (CPA) or other substantially equivalent accreditation body recognized by the Board.
+Where APA or CPA program accreditation does not exist for that area of professional psychology, then the applicant must show that his or her their doctoral program in psychology meets all of the following requirements: